-If you’ve recently signed up for Medicare, you may be wondering what a Medigap policy is.
-A Medigap policy will help cover some costs associated with your Medicare plan.
+If you’ve recently signed up for Medicare, you may have heard of Medigap and are wondering what it is.
+Medigap policies are designed to help cover some of the out-of-pocket costs associated with your Medicare plan.

-There are multiple types of Medigap policies to choose from, so it’s important to do your research and find a plan that fits your personal medical needs.
+There are multiple types of Medigap policies to choose from, so it’s important to do your research and find a plan that fits your medical and financial needs.

-In this article, we’ll explore more about what Medigap is, how much you’ll pay for Medigap, and when to enroll in a supplemental Medigap policy.
+In this article, we’ll explain more about how Medigap works, how much you’ll pay for different plans, and when you can enroll.

 In some cases, Medigap will also cover emergency medical fees when you’re traveling outside the United States.
 A Medigap policy only pays out after both you and Medicare have paid your share of costs for medical services.